Ingo Oschmann: Career

 Winning the Swiss Comedy Award in 2001 was an important step in Oschmann's career.
 Afterwards he appeared in several shows on Swiss and German television.
 But the real breakthrough as a professional artist followed not until the year 2003 when Oschmann succeeded as a comedian in the first season of the famous TV show Star Search, broadcast by the German TV channel Sat.1.
 Oschmann's prize for winning the final of Star Search was his own TV comedy show called "Wenn Sie lachen, ist es Oschmann!" (literally "When you laugh, it's because of Oschmann!").
 Sat.1 produced two seasons of the show in 2004.

 In 2005, Oschmann became the host of another show on German TV: a clip and comedy show called "WWW - Die Witzigsten Werbespots der Welt" ("The funniest TV commercials in the world"), of which several seasons were produced between 2005 and 2007.

 Since 2004, Oschmann has had numerous appearances as a stand-up comedian, magician and guest on all major German TV channels, e.g. performances and scenes with well-known artists like Dieter Hallervorden and Jürgen von der Lippe, as well as invitations for all the main comedy and evening shows of famous German TV presenters like Hugo Egon Balder, Thomas Hermanns and Anke Engelke - just to name a few.

 In 2007, Oschmann's first DVD entitled Ingo Oschmann live with his third solo evening programme "Wenn Sie lachen, ist es Oschmann!" (recorded live on stage in 2005) was released.
 In addition, Oschmann published a cook book called "Schönen Abend!" ("Good evening!"), together with the popular entertainer and actor Jürgen von der Lippe.

 In April 2008, Ingo Oschmann presented his solo evening programme "Wenn Sie lachen, ist es Oschmann!" (now "Laugh your Heart out") for the very first time in a non-European country.
-He performed two sold out full-length shows (in German) in the InterContinental Grand Stanford Hotel in Hong Kong.
+He performed two sold out full-length shows (in German) in the InterContinental Grand Stanford Hong Kong in Hong Kong.